What is C Band 5G?

-Band 77 support in phones should also cover the new 3.45 GHz band that was just auctioned off by the FCC, to be deployed in the next few years by AT&T and probably T-Mobile.
-And when Verizon deploys 5G in the CBRS (3.5 GHz) band, phones with band 77 should support that as well.
-These future deployments should add even more mid-band spectrum to 5G networks, improving capacity and speed further still.
+Band 77 support in phones may also cover the new 3.45 GHz band that was just auctioned off by the FCC, to be deployed in the next few years by AT&T and probably T-Mobile.
+But, not all phones that "support band 77" have actually been cleared to use the whole band.
+Some are only configured and tested to use the upper, C Band part.
+Ditto for when Verizon deploys 5G in the CBRS (3.5 GHz) band: some current phones with band 77 might support that as well.
+Unfortunately, the industry hasn't yet come up with a good way to communicate this in phone specs.

-You can check which specific phones support which bands, including band 77, by looking up phone specs here on Phone Scoop.
-Generally, phones started supporting band 77 in late 2020, and most new 5G phones released by AT&T and Verizon in 2021 already support band 77.
+You can check which specific phones support which bands, including band 77, (but again, with the above caveat,) by looking up phone specs here on Phone Scoop.
+Generally, phones started supporting band 77 (for C Band, at least) in late 2020, and most new 5G phones released by AT&T and Verizon in 2021 already support band 77.
 (The only exceptions are some of the very cheapest models, like the AT&T Radiant Max.)
 We expect essentially all new 5G phones for these carriers in 2022 to support band 77.